- Headteacher's Welcome

-Visit from by Bishop Mike.
+Visit by Bishop Mike.
 The Bishop spent time with the children in their classes and taking part in Collective Worship.
 He also told the children lots about his current role and the history of being a Bishop.
 He explained the religious significance of his clothing and jewellery.

-Our Discover Advent day is organised and run by a cross section of the community including, pupils staff, church members and the Reverend Burrell.
+Our Discover Advent day was organised and run by a cross section of the community including, pupils staff, church members and the Reverend Burrell.
 The children really enjoy this event:

 "It made more sense in church-I really understand the Christmas story in a different way now' Y6.

 The children get involved in all sorts of hands on activities aimed towards developing a better understanding of Advent and what it means to Christians

 The school also fosters links with St Edmundsbury Cathedral in Bury.

 Our KS1 children enjoy the opportunity to discover advent in Bury Cathedral, taking part in a wide-range of active and story-telling activities.
 The education team from the cathedral organise a variety of actvities and discussions designed to develop their understanding and help the children to reflect on the true meaning on Advent.